Change your GST accounting method in Xero

 Manual journal to record GST adjustment

-Check your BAS after changing GST accounting method
+Check your activity statement after changing GST accounting method

 Check the following in the first few BAS you create after changing the GST accounting method.